mParticle/docs/src/pages/guides/idsync/best-match-strategy/index.md

 ## Requests

-Since the Best Match strategy does not support Login IDs, there are no `login` or `logout` requests, only `identify`, for identifying a user based on your configured Identity Priority and the information in the request, and `modify` for altering an identity for a given MPID.
+Since the best match strategy does not support login IDs, there are no `login` or `logout` requests, only `identify`, for identifying a user based on your configured identity priority and the information in the request, and `modify` for altering an identity for a given MPID.

-## Identity Flow
+## Identity flow

-**Example Identity Priority:**
+**Example identity priority:**

 1. Email Address
 2. IDFV